Munch your way through America’s most iconic eats at top restaurants around the island.

 Luke’s Oyster Bar & Chophouse

-For your fill of seafood from the East Coast, head to this classy spot in the trendy Chinatown enclave.
-As its name implies, their selection of fresh, raw oysters ($48 for six, $96 for a dozen) are not to be missed, along with the thick, creamy clam chowder ($18), lobster pot pie ($110) and crab cakes ($47).
-Meanwhile, meat lovers can dive into their tender chops ($65-$90), ranging from Kurobuta pork to prime ribeye beef.
-For dessert, find comfort in timeless treats like key lime pie and ($16) and a double chocolate fudge brownie served with a scoop of peanut butter ice cream.
+For your fill of seafood from the East Coast, head to this classy spot in Chinatown.
+As its name implies, the selection of fresh, raw oysters is not to be missed.
+And don’t forget about the thick, creamy clam chowder, lobster pot pie and crab cakes.
+Meanwhile, meat lovers can dive into tender chops, ranging from kurobuta pork chop to prime ribeye.
+For dessert, find comfort in timeless treats like key lime pie, warm chocolate chip cookies with stout milkshake, and double chocolate fudge brownie served with a scoop of peanut butter ice cream.
 Delish!

 The Market Grill

 This snazzy, industrial chic restaurant has us salivating after its sizzling meats and naturally flavourful seafood.
 The buttery lobster and sinful burgers are top choices.
 For a unique take, try the bleu cheese burger that comes with sweet burnt onion marmalade and bacon sandwiched in a walnut raisin bun.

 The Market Grill, 208 Telok Ayer Street, Singapore 068642